(Super)Universal Attractors and the de Sitter Vacua in String Landscape: Introduction

 In the first part of this study, we examine classifications of general inflation potentials, spontaneous SUSY breaking, and uplifting mechanisms via their connections to the nilpotent Kähler corrections from an effective field theory (EFT) perspective.
 In section \ref{Sec2.1}, we employed the Sequestered inflation model as a toy model, which considers only the bilinear nilpotent couplings.
 After analyzing the cosmological inflation models in this context, we denoted the issues regarding the fine-tuning of the bilinear nilpotent couplings and the corresponding uplifting mechanism.
 Then in section \ref{Sec2.2}, we revealed the whole picture by including linear nilpotent couplings and derived the most general form of the SUGRA potential.
 Finally, we covered various types of linear nilpotent couplings to investigate the resulting modifications in inflationary dynamics, spontaneous SUSY breaking, and the uplifting mechanism.
 That analysis also presented us with some signs of an escape from the issues of the original KKLT uplifting method\footnote{In a recent study of holography and the KKLT scenario \cite{Lust:2022lfc}, it has been argued that the construction of a supersymmetric anti-dS (AdS) vacuum as in the first step of the KKLT is beyond the validity of the EFT.} via additional linear nilpotent coupling contributions in the F-terms.

 For the second part of this study, we first briefly reviewed the universal attractors for inflation \cite{Kallosh:2013tua} and pointed out the underlying pattern that emerges in kinetic and potential terms in section \ref{SUAFNC}.
 We showed that nilpotent SUGRA is a natural candidate to capture the same pattern.
 Moreover, embedding universal attractors to nilpotent SUGRA allowed us to sequester the scalar potential and the kinetic term, thus obtaining the potential with nilpotent couplings and the kinetic term with the remainder of the Kähler potential separately.
 Consequently, it also expanded the suitable Kähler potential space for obtaining the same kinetic term as the one in the universal attractor mechanism.
 Following that in section \ref{Sec3.1}, we produced an uplifted potential without generating any SUSY AdS vacua and established an explicit dependence of inflation with $\overline{D3}$ brane contribution, or equivalently with the gravitino mass.
 In that regard, we analyzed a unified region for inflationary attractors where the dS vacua for the (super)universal attractors appear naturally for an almost vanishing cosmological constant in section \ref{Sec3.2}.
-We also pointed out a simple equivalence between generic superpotential models and (super)universal attractors, based on simultaneous symmetries specified by the reality condition of the Kähler potential.
 In section \ref{Sec3.3}, we showed that the moduli are stable and respect the expected mass hierarchy for all values of the canonically normalized real fields during the inflation.
-Then, in section \ref{Sec3.4}, we embedded the nilpotent superfields to the dS Conjecture (dSC) \cite{Obied:2018sgi,Ooguri:2018wrx}.
+Then, in section \ref{Sec3.4}, we embedded the nilpotent superfields to the dS Conjecture (dSC) \cite{Obied:2018sgi,Garg:2018reu,Ooguri:2018wrx}.
 We showed that the resulting string landscape drastically expands for the consistent EFT space with that conjecture.
 Finally, we denoted our results and concluding remarks in section \ref{Sec4}.

+We also discussed two key equivalences in Appendix \ref{Appendix}.
+We first point out a canonical inflation case with multiple fields in \ref{A.1}, where the slow-roll parameter becomes approximately equivalent to the potential gradient flow.
+And we show that this model class is generally excluded by dSC.
+Then in \ref{A.2}, we emphasize a particular transition between the generic superpotential and Kähler potential terms coupled with nilpotent superfields.
+We show that this transition produces an equivalence connecting two main classes of models while preserving the properties of nilpotent SUGRA.